-Modern Dijon is a clean, pleasant city and a great pleasure to visit Dijon, as much for the atmosphere and environment as any specific sights and we strongly recommend you stay overnight if possible to have enough time to make the most of your visit.
+Modern Dijon is a clean, pleasant city and a great pleasure to visit, as much for the atmosphere and environment as any specific sights and we recommend you stay overnight if possible to have enough time to make the most of your visit.

 Note that while the centre of Dijon is quite compact, certain of the historic monuments of interest are a little stroll away, so be sure to pick up the map from Dijon tourist information office (Place Notre-Dame, next to the church of Notre-Dame) so you don't miss anything.
 The main route to follow is called the Parcours de la Chouette and is a well lais out route passing all the places of interest.

 From here you can explore the streets and cafes to the south of the Place de la Liberation.
 The streets contain a broad mix of architectural styles - medieval half-timbered houses, renaissance architecture, early churches, grand classical style 18th century town houses...each having played their role in the long and colourful history of Dijon.
-There are plenty of fine shops and restaurants to detain you, but the main points of historical interest are:
+The most important street in the historic centre is the Rue des Forges, north-west from the Place de la Liberation.

 - The Cathedral Saint-Benigne of Dijon and its remarkable crypt, dating back to the 6th century and earlier.
 This fascinating subterranean place of worship mostly dates from the 10th century, although the small 'chapelle mortuaire' is believed to date back to the 6th century, when it was built in a gallo-roman cemetery (small donation to the church requested as entry fee)

 - the Magnin Museum - a large private collection of 16th-18th century works of art now open to the public in a lovely town house on Rue des Bons Enfants (off place de la Liberation).

-The Jardin des Sciences is a complex of museum, botanical garden and planetarium that holds regular events related to science, just off Avenue Albert 1er.
+- The Jardin des Sciences is a complex of museum, botanical garden and planetarium that holds regular events related to science, just off Avenue Albert 1er.